e2hum/ReactJS-Projects/README.md

 # ReactJS-Projects
-Small ReactJS projects using Create-React-App
+Small ReactJS projects using Create-React-App, only src folder is uploaded